IPRS Indexed Home Page

 innovation and to empower inventors, creative thinkers and policy makers.

-for inventor support programs with an emphasis on providing gap-filling services
+to develop models for inventor support programs with an emphasis on providing

-for inventors seeking to license their inventions.
-Click on the
+gap-filling services for inventors seeking to license their inventions.

-learn about an exciting new initiative in medical research headlined in our
+learn about a exciting initiatives in medical research headlined under

 IPRS has also developed white papers on the U.S. patent